Margare-ta/SkateEventManager/README.md

 ## Important notes:
 Rents is defind as Book here!
-1 user can book for multiple events
+1 user can book for multiple events.